A list of foods high in phytosterols.

 How many phytosterols do we need per day?

-Consuming high amounts of unrefined vegetable oils, vegetables, fruits, and nuts is enough to significantly boost our daily intake of phytosterols
+Consuming high amounts of unrefined vegetable oils, vegetables, fruits, and nuts is enough to boost our daily intake of phytosterols

 Our ancestors used to follow a diet rich in phytosterols, containing about 1,000 mg a day.